aws/pgcollection/README.md

 ## pgcollection

 pgcollection is a memory optimized data type for PostgreSQL.
 The primary usage is a high performance data structure inside of plpglsql functions.
 Like other PostgreSQL data types, a collection can be a column of a table, but there are no operators.

 A collection is a set of key-value pairs.
-Each key is a unique string of type `text`.
+Each key is a unique string of type `text` with a maximum length of 32,767 characters.
 Entries are stored in creation order.
 A collection can hold an unlimited number of elements, constrained by the memory available to the database.
 A collection is stored as a PostgreSQL `varlena` limiting the maximum size to 1GB if the structure was persisted to a column in a table.

 The value of an element can be any PostgreSQL type including composite types with a default of type `text`.
 All elements in a collection must be of the same type.

 ```sql
 DO